 FCSC is primarily for "promoting and preserving the shag dance" and funds are used for benefit of the members.
 The club also donates funding, time and effort into supporting charitable events.
 The club’s designated charity is the American Cancer Society.
 The club also extends support to the ACSC and SOS by contributing to the Junior Shaggers Association, the Ellen Taylor Foundation for Junior Shaggers, and SOS events, including sponsoring a hole in their charity Golf event and selling raffle tickets for Fun Monday.

 We are proud to have four members recognized with an ACSC Shagging Icon Award – Anne Henry, Allen Henry, LaVerne Horton, and Vickie Hyde.

-Current members in the Florida Shaggers Hall of Fame include Kelly Cordell, Shirley Cordell, Anne Henry, Starling Jones (deceased), Jane Harrington, David King, Dee York, Vickie Hyde, Tony Gonzalez, Roger Reynolds, Doug Harrington, Paul Spaulding, Patricia Gonzalez, Allen Henry, LaVerne Horton, Lorrie DeFrank, Bill Winn (deceased), and Fred Groover.
+Current members in the Florida Shag Dance Hall of Fame include Kelly Cordell, Shirley Cordell, Anne Henry, Starling Jones (deceased), Jane Harrington, David King, Vickie Hyde, Tony Gonzalez, Roger Reynolds, Doug Harrington, Paul Spaulding, Patricia Gonzalez, Allen Henry, LaVerne Horton, Lorrie DeFrank, Bill Winn (deceased), and Fred Groover.

 FCSC has many talented dancers who have competed in the Competitive Shaggers Association (CSA) and the Shag Preservation Association (SPA) dance contests throughout South and North Carolina.
 FCSC also has two grandchildren of club members who have competed in CSA dance contests.